splunk-soar-connectors/msgraphforoffice365/README.md

 ## Splunk SOAR Graph Asset

-When creating an asset for the **MS Graph for Office 365** app, place **Application ID** of the app created during the app registration on the Azure Portal in the **Application ID** field and place the client secret generated during the app registration process in the **Application Secret** field.
+When creating an asset you must choose one of the 3 auth types: **Automatic**, **OAuth**, or **CBA**; and specify your choice in the **Authentication type to use for connectivity** field.
+"Automatic" auth means that the app will first try OAuth, and then if that doesn't work, it will try CBA.
+For this reason if you choose Automatic auth, the most resilient strategy would be to specify the parameters required for both OAuth and CBA.

-Then, after filling out the **Tenant** field, click **SAVE** .
+For all three auth types you must fill out the **Application ID** and **Tenant** fields.
 Both the Application/Client ID and the Tenant ID can be found in the **Overview** tab on your app's Azure page.
+After you have these fields filled out click **SAVE**.

 After saving, a new field will appear in the **Asset Settings** tab.
 Take the URL found in the **POST incoming for MS Graph for Office 365 to this location** field and place it in the **Redirect